godotengine/godot-docs/classes/class_spatialmaterial.rst

 \ **Note:** Mesh tangents are needed for anisotropy to work.
 If the mesh does not contain tangents, the anisotropy effect will appear broken.

 \ **Note:** Material anisotropy should not to be confused with anisotropic texture filtering.
 Anisotropic texture filtering can be enabled by selecting a texture in the FileSystem dock, going to the Import dock, checking the **Anisotropic** checkbox then clicking **Reimport**.
+The anisotropic filtering level can be changed by adjusting :ref:`ProjectSettings.rendering/quality/filters/anisotropic_filter_level<class_ProjectSettings_property_rendering/quality/filters/anisotropic_filter_level>`.

 ----